sparkflows/sparkflows-docs/docs/user-guide/export-import/export-applications.rst

 Export Dataset
 ---------------

-Select the project which he/she want to export.
+Select the project which you want to export.

 .. figure:: ../../_assets/tutorials/dataset/49.png
      :alt: tutorials